Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 Make sure that you change this default value after due consideration.

 The following code provides an alternative retry policy.
-It specifies to allow a total of five retries (six total requests).
-The first retry should come after approximately a 100ms delay, with each additional retry doubling that time exponentially, up to a maximum of one second delay.
+It specifies a total of five retries (six total requests).
+The first retry should occur after a delay of approximately 100ms, with each additional retry doubling that time exponentially, up to a maximum delay of one second.

 DynamoDbClient client = DynamoDbClient.builder() .overrideConfiguration(ClientOverrideConfiguration.builder() .retryPolicy(RetryPolicy.builder() .backoffStrategy(FullJitterBackoffStrategy.builder() .baseDelay(Duration.ofMillis(100)) .maxBackoffTime(Duration.ofSeconds(1)) .build()) .numRetries(5) .build()) .build()) .build();